stormslowly/meetup2/README.md

 - `npm i`
 - `npm install sails-disk`

-And before installing those package, you need config proxy in system environment, git, npm and bower as well.
+And before installing those package, you need config proxy in system environment, `git`, `npm` and `bower` as well.

 The command to set git proxy: